Advertiser disclosure

 How do I become an independent student?

 As you can imagine, the idea of becoming an independent student can be appealing for students applying for financial aid.
-After all, most high school students will have minimal earnings and financial assets meaning and would qualify for significant financial aid.
+After all, most high school students will have minimal earnings and financial assets and would qualify for significant financial aid.

 However, there are no FAFSA loopholes for students under 24 to count as an independent student.
 If you are younger than 24, you will have to meet one of the above criteria: